Visitor Experience: We’re winning hearts and minds

 We’re privileged to work on the most exciting bit of the Trust, it’s the point where all the fabulous places, collections and environments come together and start to make sense.
 Our role is about improving people’s lives, making the world a better place.
 We’re very lucky to do what we do.

 We have more opportunities to meet and connect with people face to face than any other conservation organisation.
 On a daily and weekly basis, we meet a significant chunk of the population.
 We have 22 million visitors a year paying for entry to our places, and many millions more in the outdoors.
 These are millions of chances to make a difference to somebody’s life.
 It’s a big responsibility.

 We owe it to those people to care for our places, and also to ensure that our welcome and presentation is the best it can be.
 We have a responsibility to be really good at what we do and to be a leader in what we do.

 Why do you love your job and what advice would you give?

 It has to be one of the best jobs in the whole sector – where else is there so much opportunity to help shape brilliant, life-enriching moments for so many people?

-For me, anyone joining our team or the wider Visitor Services team needs to have a service mentality.
-They need to understand how to make things happen by influence, inspiration and leadership as well as direct delivery.
+For me, anyone joining our team or the wider Visitor Experience team needs to have a service mentality.
+They need to be genuinely interested in and curious about the needs of our visitors and want to help them enjoy their day their way.
+They also need understand how to make things happen by influence, inspiration and leadership as well as direct delivery.

 My advice is to be completely focused on the people we’re here to serve.
 It’s about having a clear vision and having absolute determination to serve that purpose.
 Be comfortable about working in a collaborative way across the organisation, working with people, listening and learning from our colleagues and visitors.